jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 Somewhat in contrast to the altruism reasoning is notoriety.
 There are some OSS contributors that want the attention.
 They strive to create something popular that will get them conference speaking engagements, clout among their peers, or even prestigious jobs.
 This is not to say that these people aren't also creating things out of need - the two reasons can coexist.

-#### <span style='text-decoration: line-through;'>Money</span>
+#### Money?

-To be blunt, no one supports open source software expecting to make money.
+To be blunt, most people that support open source software do so without the expectation of making money with that particular work.
 The money simply isn't there for most projects and contributors.
+Of course, that experience can propel some developers into good jobs, and there are a number of companies that do in fact make money - and pay developers on staff - supporting open source projects.
+Organizations like the Linux Foundation, open source companies like RedHat, and big tech companies like Google all do this; however, those opportunities are few.

+If we're talking about initial motivations for a producer to open source a project, it simply isn't a financial decision.
 This is relevant because incentivizing open source contributors to continue their support often cannot be purely financial.
 That's not to say that contributors couldn't be motivated by money in the future, but the understanding is that one should not expect to be paid for OSS contributions.

-Additionally, it's important to note that their are jobs in the open source industry.
-These exist at organizations like the Linux Foundation, open source companies like RedHat, and big tech companies like Google.
-However, those are few, and it is not the motivation for an individual developer to open source a project.

 #### The role of Software "Foundations"

 The vast majority of open source projects are owned (in terms of copyright), run, and managed by individuals.
-A number of open source projects are run by corporate entities (React (Facebook), RedHat Linux, Firefox (Mozilla)), typically growing out of the organization's need for the functionality and desire to engage with the wider developer community.
+A number of open source projects are run by corporate entities (Facebook's React library, RedHat's Enterprise Linux distribution, Mozilla's Firefox web browser), typically growing out of the organization's need for the functionality and desire to engage with the wider developer community.
 A third category exists that is a hybrid of sorts: software foundations.

 One of the oldest foundations is the [Apache Software Foundation (ASF)](https://www.apache.org/foundation).
 This (as with most foundations) is a non-profit (501(c)3) and does not take ownership of the projects under it, but rather provides them with some amount of resources and legal protection.

-For example, a project under ASF can get hardware, communication tools, and business infrastructure provided for them (under certain conditions).
-Because ASF is an independent legal entity, it can provide some shelter from legal suits directed at a project (and its maintainers) under the foundation.
+For example, a project under the auspices of the ASF can get hardware, communication tools, and business infrastructure provided for them (under certain conditions).
+Because ASF is an independent legal entity, it can provide some shelter from legal suits directed at a project (and its maintainers) under the protection of the foundation.
 In addition, foundations can offer companies and individuals an entity to donate resources to and be assured that those resources will be used for the public benefit.

 In nearly most cases, projects under a foundation like ASF do not need to follow terribly strict development, testing, security, or licensing guidelines.
 This differs from one foundation to another, but in general this means that while the collaboration and resourcing may be regulated by the foundation, the quality of code is not necessarily so.